Igor-Mac-Dev/Vanusa-Voice_Assistant/README.md

    containing what you said in text.
 -  **Code**: Composed command > Listens to your request and generates a file with the corresponding code.

+(generated files will be saved in the "documments\Vanusa-files" folder)

 ## 🔧 Installation